diegomura/bespoke-react/README.md

 For more information of what can be done, you can read more about the instance API and Events in the [official Bespoke documentation](https://github.com/bespokejs/bespoke#deck-instances).

 ## Setup Bespoke
 This project tries to be the more _unopinionated_ as possible.
-This means letting you define what Bespoke plugins you want to use.
+This means letting you define what Bespoke plugins and themes you want to use.
 To add a new plugin, just go to your `src/index.js` and add one more element to the `plugins` array:

 ```js
 import somePlugin from 'some-plugin';